Aotearoa Legalise Cannabis Party

 Aotearoa Legalise Cannabis Party (ALCP), also known as the Cannabis Party, is a political party in New Zealand.
-It is dedicated to removing or reducing restrictions on the use of cannabis and similar substances.
+It is dedicated to the legalisation of cannabis for medical, recreational and industrial use.
+It was founded in 1996 and has stood in every general election since, but has never won representation in Parliament.
+Several of its members have gone on to political success after leaving the party.

 Party history

 Cannabis in New Zealand

 Cannabis is the most widely used illegal drug in New Zealand.
 Its use today is regulated by the Misuse of Drugs Act 1975, which classes it as either a Class B drug ("Very high risk of harm") or a Class C drug ("moderate risk of harm"), depending on the product or substance.
-From December 2018, the Misuse of Drugs act was amended allowing for much broader use of medical marijuana, making the drug available to terminally ill patients in the last 12 months of life.
+In December 2018, the Misuse of Drugs act was amended allowing for much broader use of medical marijuana, making the drug available to terminally ill patients in the last 12 months of life.

 Also in December 2018, the Government announced a non-binding referendum on cannabis for personal use, to be held as part of the 2020 general election, though the final result was against legalisation.